TylorS/typed/readme.md

 ## TODO

-- Rendering
 - Routing
-- Investigate what typed-prelude functionality is still relevant
-- More useful integrations with fp-ts, io-ts, monocle-ts, and fp-ts community
+- More examples
+- Publish